 I think in terms of line and color.
-An early memory of mine – from kindergarten actually – is of being mesmerized while cutting out shiny bright red colored paper into sinuous shapes.
-I have always felt drawn into and exhilarated by the beauty of art.
-I appreciate the rapture of sentiment in golden Renaissance paintings, the complicated beauty of 16th century Dutch still life, the harmony and peace of Degas and Matisse, the bursting bright swirls of Van Gogh, the diaphanous fluids of Helen Frankenthaler and the rich spontaneous layers of Jackson Pollock, Gerhard Richter, Mark Bradford and many others.
+An early memory – from kindergarten, actually – is of being mesmerized while cutting shiny bright red colored paper into sinuous shapes.
+I have always felt drawn to and exhilarated by the beauty of art.
+I appreciate the rapture of sentiment in Renaissance paintings, the complicated beauty of 16th century Dutch still lifes, the harmony and peace of Degas and Matisse, the bursting bright swirls of Van Gogh, the diaphanous fluids of Helen Frankenthaler and the rich spontaneous layers of Jackson Pollock, Gerhard Richter, Mark Bradford and many others.

-I am at home with Abstract Expressionism and am delighted with the vibrancy of working non-representationally and with being able to create what I feel is natural, beautiful and truthful.
-I am happy to be working in acrylics which allow me to move quickly, adding valuable gradations and layers of lights and shades.
-Making marks, lines, shapes, textures and forms in colors and values has revitalized me time and again and allowed me to grow personally and as an artist.
-I feel proud when others appreciate the results.
+At home with Abstract Expressionism, I am delighted by the vibrancy of working non-representationally and with being able to create what I feel is natural, beautiful and truthful.
+I am satisfied working in acrylic paints, pastels and diverse mediums which allow me to move quickly, adding valuable gradations and layers of lights and shades.
+Making marks, lines, shapes, textures and forms in colors and values has revitalized me time and again and allowed me to grow both personally and as an artist.

 To me, if the expression is inside, let it be outside; place it in life itself.
 Let lines and colors intuitively find their places on the canvas; let the strokes lead in and around the picture.
 When the viewer experiences an artistic journey with me, I feel both excitement and fulfillment.